Hoplite: Hoplite-style warfare outside Greece

 Hoplite-style warfare was influential, and influenced several other nations in the Mediterranean.
 Hoplite warfare was the dominant fighting style on much of the Italian Peninsula until the early 3rd century BC, employed by both the Etruscans and the Early Roman army, though scutum infantry had existed for centuries and some groups fielded both.
-The Romans later standardized their fighting style to a more flexible maniple organization, which was more versatile on rough terrain like that of the Apennines.
+The Romans later standardised their fighting style to a more flexible maniple organisation, which was more versatile on rough terrain like that of the Apennines.
 Roman equipment also changed, trading spears for heavy javelins (pilum).
 In the end only the triarii would keep a long spear (hasta) as their main weapon.
 The triarii would still fight in a traditional phalanx formation.
 Though this combination or similar was popular in much of Italy, some continued to fight as hoplites.
 Mercenaries serving under Pyrrhus of Epirus or Hannibal (namely Lucanians) were equipped and fought as hoplites.

 Early in its history, Ancient Carthage also equipped its troops as Greek hoplites, in units such as the Sacred Band of Carthage.
 Many Greek hoplite mercenaries fought in foreign armies, such as Carthage and Achaemenid Empire, where it is believed by some that they inspired the formation of the Cardaces.
 Some hoplites served under the Illyrian king Bardylis in the 4th century.
 The Illyrians were known to import many weapons and tactics from the Greeks.

 The Diadochi imported the Greek phalanx to their kingdoms.
 Though they mostly fielded Greek citizens or mercenaries, they also armed and drilled local natives as hoplites or rather Macedonian phalanx, like the Machimoi of the Ptolemaic army.